DefectDojo/django-DefectDojo/docs/about.rst

 Test Types
 **********
-Thes can be any sort of distinguishing characteristic about the type of testing that was done in an Engagement.
+These can be any sort of distinguishing characteristic about the type of testing that was done during an Engagement.

 *Examples*
 	* Functional